sam-young-econ/sam-young-econ.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied economist with 7+ years of work experience.
 I received my Ph.D. in Economics from UC San Diego in 2017, with my dissertation focusing on the economics of education.
-From 2017 to 2025, I worked at Amazon/AWS, using both controlled experiments and econometric techniques to estimate the effects of different strategic initiatives.
+From 2017 to 2025, I worked at Amazon/AWS, using both controlled experiments and econometric techniques to measure the effects of strategic initiatives.
 Outside of school and work, I have conducted independent research on baseball and sports analytics.

 Layout and Contents
 ======
-The left sidebar contains info about how to reach me by [email](mailto:sam.young21@gmail.com), or visit my [LinkedIn profile](https://www.linkedin.com/in/sam-young-5115519/).
+The left sidebar contains info about how to reach me by [email](mailto:sam.young21@gmail.com) or visit my [LinkedIn profile](https://www.linkedin.com/in/sam-young-5115519/).

 My resume can be found [here](https://sam-young-econ.github.io/files/Sam Young resume 2025-02-12_with fields.pdf).